saragarpa/noms-paws/README.md

 ## VERSION 1.0 (addittions, issues,... )

 - Add animations per correct/incorrect food.
-- When returning from a screen animal should always be dog.
+- When returning from a screen, animal should always be dog.
 - Improve responsiveness.